-After contributing various articles on Friendly Atheist for 20 months, at Hemant’s suggestion in July of 2009 he began writing an advice column called “Ask Richard.”
+Richard Wade is a retired licensed Marriage and Family Therapist living in southern California.
+At Hemant’s suggestion, in 2009 he began writing an advice column called “Ask Richard.”
 He publishes his responses to email letters from people of all viewpoints, not just atheists.
 These usually deal with challenges or conflicts stemming from believers and nonbelievers living or working together.
-He hopes to reduce unnecessary strife and suffering on all sides.
+He tries to reduce unnecessary conflict and suffering on all sides.

 Terry Firma, though born and Journalism-school-educated in Europe, has lived in the U.S. for the past 20-odd years.
 Stateside, his feature articles have been published in the New York Times, Reason, Rolling Stone, Playboy, and Wired.
-Terry is the founder of Moral Compass, a now dormant site that poked fun at the delusional claim by people of faith that a belief in God equips them with superior moral standards.
+Terry was the founder and Main Mischief Maker of Moral Compass, a now-dormant site that pokes fun at the delusional claim by people of faith that a belief in God equips them with superior moral standards.
 He was the Editor-in-Chief of two Manhattan-based magazines until he decided to give up commercial publishing for professional photography... with a lot of blogging on the side.
 These days, he lives in an old seaside farmhouse in Maine with his wife, three kids, and two big dogs.

 Val Wilde is the Friendly Atheist's token Canadian, having lived all over the province of Ontario and also in Alberta.
 After acquiring a B.A. in Literature and Media Studies, a Master's in Library Science, and a diploma certification in early childhood education, they realized all they ever really wanted to do was write for a living.
 Currently they're working towards completing their first fit-for-publication novel.
 Find out how that's working out for them @valcedony on Twitter.